natanjava/api-product/README.md

-# spring-api-bootstrap
+# Api Product

-Frontend built with Bootstrap framework to consume a rest API developed with Spring Boot, using requests via AJAX.
+API built in Java/Spring.
+There are methods to add and remove product.